adrianoes/selenium-and-pytest-expandtesting_api_and_web/README.md

 # selenium-expandtesting_web_and_api

-UI and API testing in [expandtesting](https://practice.expandtesting.com/notes/app/) note app.
-This project contains basic examples on how to use Selenium to test UI, API and how to combine UI and API tests writen in Python.
+WEB and API testing in [expandtesting](https://practice.expandtesting.com/notes/app/) note app.
+This project contains basic examples on how to use Selenium to test WEB, API and how to combine WEB and API tests writen in Python.
 Good practices such as hooks, custom commands and tags, among others, are used.
 All the necessary support documentation to develop this project is placed here.
 Although custom commands are used, the assertion code to each test is kept in it so we can work independently in each test.
 Requests library is used to deal with API tests.
 It creates one .json file for each test so we can share data between different commands in the test.
 The .json file is excluded after each test execution.

 # Pre-requirements: